NateFerrero/cmd.js/README.md

 #### Example

 The following example builds an object with keys and repeated values.
-Note the `[[wrapped array]]` syntax to avoid spreading the array as arguments.
+Note the `[[wrapped array]]` syntax to avoid spreading the array as arguments:

 ```js
 cmd.obj('name', 'age', 'city', 'interests')(